EU VAT: New rules for cross-border e-commerce

 If sellers do not make use of the simplified IOSS scheme, the system still falls back on special arrangements in the declaration process and payment of import VAT.
 In this case, a third party (postal or logistics operator) can take care of the import formalities and the VAT payment on the (EU-based) final customer’s behalf.
 The operator will charge the customer and pay VAT via monthly return.
 In this scenario, the member states can subject these transactions to the standard VAT rate.

 3. Value > €150: Full declaration

-Only if the intrinsic value of the imported goods exceeds the threshold of €150, the OSS cannot be applied, and a full import declaration is needed.
-Nonetheless, the rule still applies, that the VAT rate of the final customer’s country is asked.
-Consequently, individual VAT identification numbers are required for every EU member state the company has customers in.
+Only if the intrinsic value of the imported goods exceeds the threshold of €150, the OSS cannot be applied.
+Then vendors need a full import declaration.
+Nonetheless, the rule still applies, that the VAT rate of the final customer’s country is required.
+Consequently, the company needs individual VAT identification numbers for every EU member state they have customers in.

 New responsibilities of online marketplaces

 A new role comes to the operators of online marketplaces.
 Since the beginning of this year, they are held responsible for the correct declaration of VAT and the corresponding compliance activities.
 When a sale is made through an electronic interface, such as a marketplace, platform or portal or similar, they are deemed to have received and supplied those goods.
 In other words, the platform becomes “the seller”.